Moduli space of genus one curves on cubic threefold: Free components

 Suppose that $Z_0$ is contracted to a point.
 In this case, $a_0 \leqslant 1$.
 Assume first that $a_0 = 0$ so that $f(Z_0)$ is not one of the general points.
 Since $Z$ goes through $e-1$ general points, we have the following inequality:

 Hence $e' \leqslant 1$.
 If $e' = 1$, then there is a non-free line $L$ and we have $a_i = e_i$ for all $i$, so each free rational curve goes through the maximum number of points.
-These points determine a finite set of possibilities for each $Z_i$, so they are all disjoint.
-Since the image of $Z$ is connected and the family of non-free lines is $1$-dimensional, the non-free line $L$ is fixed upon meeting $Q$.
-Hence $Z$ cannot be connected.
+These points determine a finite set of possibilities for each $f|_{Z_i}$, so they are all disjoint.
+Since the image of $Z$ is connected, the non-free line $L$ must meet the $Z_i$'s and the basepoint free curve $Q$.
+On the other hand, the family of non-free lines is $1$-dimensional, and by a dimension count, $L$ can only meet at most one of the $Z_i$'s and $Q$.
+Hence $f(Z)$ cannot be connected.

 If $e' = 0$, all but one of the free rational curves must contain $a_i$ general points and have degree $e_i = a_i$.
 The remaining component, say $Z_1$, must contain $a_1$ general points and have degree $e_1 = a_1 + 1$.
-In particular, the general points determine a finite set of choices of $Z_i$'s for each $i>1$.
-Since $Q$ is general, it does not intersect a codimension $2$ locus in $X$, so $Z_1$ must meet $Q$.
+In particular, the general points determine a finite set of choices of $f|_{Z_i}$'s for each $i>1$.
+Since $Q$ is general, it does not intersect a codimension $2$ locus in $X$, so $f(Z_1)$ must meet $Q$.
 Hence $Z_1$ deforms in a family of dimension at most $1$.
-Since the image of $Z$ is connected, there can be at most two free rational components.
+Since it is a codimension one condition for a family of free curves to meet a fixed curve, the generality of the points $p_i$'s ensures that there can be at most two free rational components for the image of $Z$ to be connected.
 By Lemma \ref{smoothable}, either $Z_1$ is the only rational curve with a cuspidal singularity at $f(Z_0)$, or $Z_1$ and $Z_2$ meet tangentially at $f(Z_0)$.
-By Lemma \ref{cusp}, the locus of cuspidal rational curves in this degree range has codimension at least $2$, so the former case is not possible.
-The latter case is also not possible because Lemma \ref{tangentintersection} shows that $Z_1$ and $Z_2$ intersect transversally.
+By Lemma \ref{cusp}, the locus of very free cuspidal rational curves in this degree range has codimension at least $2$, so the former case is not possible.
+The latter case is also not possible because Lemma \ref{tangent intersection has high codimension} shows that $Z_1$ and $Z_2$ intersect transversally.

 Assume now that $a_0 = 1$ so that $f(Z_0)$ is one of the general points.
-Let $b$ be the number of free rational curves through $f(E)$.
+Let $b$ be the number of free rational curves through $f(Z_0)$.
 Then we have the inequality

 where the $b - 1$ on the left hand side indicates that $f(Z_0)$ is counted an extra $b - 1$ times.
 This shows that $b = 1$ or $b = 2$.

 If $b = 2$, then there are two free rational curves, say $Z_1$ and $Z_2$ going through $f(Z_0)$ and the inequality becomes